Why This Matters

 Pentose Phosphate Pathway

-• Generates NADPH for biosynthesis—the oxidative phase produces 2 NADPH per glucose-6-phosphate, essential for fatty acid synthesis and antioxidant defense
+- Generates NADPH for biosynthesis.
+The oxidative phase produces 2 NADPH per glucose-6-phosphate, essential for fatty acid synthesis, cholesterol synthesis, and antioxidant defense (via glutathione reduction)

-• Produces ribose-5-phosphate—this 5-carbon sugar is the backbone of nucleotides, making this pathway critical for DNA and RNA synthesis
+- Produces ribose-5-phosphate.
+This 5-carbon sugar is the backbone of nucleotides, making this pathway critical for DNA and RNA synthesis, especially in rapidly dividing cells

 Fatty Acid Synthesis

-• Builds fatty acids from acetyl-CoA—the enzyme fatty acid synthase adds 2-carbon units in a repeating cycle until a 16-carbon chain (palmitate) is complete
+- Builds fatty acids from acetyl-CoA.
+The enzyme fatty acid synthase (a large multi-enzyme complex in the cytoplasm) adds 2-carbon units derived from malonyl-CoA in a repeating cycle until a 16-carbon chain (palmitate) is complete

-• Requires NADPH as the reducing agent—this is why the pentose phosphate pathway and fatty acid synthesis are metabolically linked
+- Requires NADPH as the reducing agent.
+This is why the pentose phosphate pathway and fatty acid synthesis are metabolically linked.
+Acetyl-CoA must also be exported from the mitochondria via the citrate shuttle, since it can't cross the inner membrane directly.

-Compare: Beta-oxidation vs. Fatty acid synthesis—these pathways are essentially reverses of each other but occur in different compartments (matrix vs. cytoplasm) and use different electron carriers (FAD/NAD⁺ vs. NADPH).
-This spatial separation allows the cell to run both pathways simultaneously under different regulatory control.
+Compare: Beta-oxidation vs. Fatty acid synthesis: these pathways are conceptual reverses of each other but differ in nearly every mechanistic detail.
+They occur in different compartments (matrix vs. cytoplasm), use different electron carriers (FAD/NAD+ vs. NADPH), different acyl carriers (CoA vs. ACP), and different enzymes.
+This spatial and biochemical separation allows the cell to regulate them independently.

 Gluconeogenesis

-• Synthesizes glucose from non-carbohydrate precursors—lactate, glycerol, and certain amino acids can all be converted to glucose via this pathway
+- Synthesizes glucose from non-carbohydrate precursors.
+Lactate, glycerol, and glucogenic amino acids can all be converted to glucose via this pathway.
+Notably, acetyl-CoA cannot be a net precursor for glucose in animals because the pyruvate dehydrogenase reaction is irreversible.

-• Primarily occurs in the liver—this organ maintains blood glucose during fasting, ensuring the brain and red blood cells have constant fuel supply
+- Primarily occurs in the liver (and to a lesser extent the kidney cortex).
+The liver maintains blood glucose during fasting, ensuring the brain and red blood cells have a constant fuel supply since both tissues are heavily glucose-dependent.

-Compare: Glycolysis vs. Gluconeogenesis—these pathways share seven reversible enzymes but differ at three regulated steps.
-They're reciprocally regulated so that when one is active, the other is inhibited—preventing a futile cycle that would waste ATP.
+Compare: Glycolysis vs. Gluconeogenesis: these pathways share seven reversible enzymes but differ at three regulated steps.
+They're reciprocally regulated so that when one is active, the other is inhibited.
+For example, fructose-2,6-bisphosphate activates PFK-1 (glycolysis) and inhibits fructose-1,6-bisphosphatase (gluconeogenesis).
+This prevents a futile cycle that would waste ATP by running both pathways simultaneously.

 Nitrogen-Handling Pathways

 These pathways manage the nitrogen atoms found in amino acids and nucleotides.
-Unlike carbon, which can be exhaled as CO2CO_2, nitrogen must be carefully processed and excreted to avoid toxicity.
+Unlike carbon, which can be exhaled as CO2โ, nitrogen must be carefully processed and excreted to avoid toxicity.

 Urea Cycle

-• Operates exclusively in the liver—the cycle spans both mitochondria (first two steps) and cytoplasm (remaining steps), requiring compartmentalized coordination
+- Operates exclusively in the liver.
+The cycle spans both mitochondria (carbamoyl phosphate synthetase I and ornithine transcarbamylase) and cytoplasm (the remaining three enzymes), requiring compartmentalized coordination

-Compare: Amino acid catabolism vs. Urea cycle—amino acid breakdown generates ammonia throughout the body, but only the liver can convert it to urea.
-This is why liver failure leads to dangerous ammonia accumulation (hyperammonemia) in the blood.
+Compare: Amino acid catabolism vs. Urea cycle: amino acid breakdown generates ammonia throughout the body, but only the liver can convert it to urea.
+Peripheral tissues transport nitrogen to the liver mainly as glutamine (via glutamine synthetase) or alanine (via the glucose-alanine cycle).
+Liver failure leads to dangerous ammonia accumulation (hyperammonemia), which is particularly toxic to the brain.

 Photosynthetic Energy Capture